demidko/vcpkg-utility/README.md

 Full compatibility with existing technologies.

-* To create a project, specify name, short description, and immediately get prepared project repository with configs and docs.
+* To create a project, specify name, short description, and immediately get prepared project repository with all configs and docs.
 * No configuration files are added except for the traditional `CMakeLists.txt`.
 * Adding dependencies is done with one command through integration with [`vcpkg`](https://github.com/microsoft/vcpkg).
 * A project with all dependencies can be built on different OS without configuration changes.